What Is Diarrhea?

-Kids can sometimes get diarrhea from:
+Sometimes, people get diarrhea from:

 What Are the Signs & Symptoms of Diarrhea?

-Kids often get crampy belly pain first, followed by diarrhea that can last 3–5 days.
+People often get crampy belly pain first, followed by diarrhea that can last 3–5 days.
 Other symptoms may include:

 - loss of appetite

-- nausea (an uncomfortable feeling before vomiting)
+- nausea (uncomfortable feeling before vomiting)